KCErb/lucky-hasura-docker/TLDR.md

    docker swarm init --advertise-addr 104.248.51.205
    ```

+6. On Gitlab also save that IP address as a variable under `Settings > CI/CD` with the name `PRODUCTION_SERVER_IP`.

-6. Add the following directory on the production server.
+7. Add the following directory on the production server.
 This is where your database volume will live

    ```shell
    mkdir -p /home/docker/data
    ```

-7. **Meanwhile, back in your git repo**
+8. **Meanwhile, back in your git repo**
    Add the `version` route for health checks

    ```shell